 - Vary your diet, and try new recipes.

-- If you enjoy company while eating, try to eat with family or friends, or turn on the radio or television.
+- If you enjoy company while eating, try to eat with family or friends, or turn on the radio or TV.

 - Keep healthy snacks close by for nibbling when you get the urge.

 - If other people offer to cook for you, let them.
-Don’t be shy about telling them what you would like to eat.
+Don’t be shy about telling them what you’d like to eat.

 - If you live alone, you might want to arrange for a program like Meals on Wheels to bring food to you.
-Ask your doctor, nurse, or local American Cancer Society office about programs in your area.
+Ask your cancer care team or local American Cancer Society office about programs in your area.